 Wet Macular Degeneration: Causes and Risk Factors

-The exact cause of wet macular degeneration is not fully understood, but experts suggest it almost always begins as the dry type, and can develop due to any of the following:
+The exact cause of wet macular degeneration is not fully understood, but experts suggest it almost always begins as the dry type and can develop due to any of the following:

 - Fluid or blood leakage into the macula– An abnormal growth of new blood vessels in the choroid— which is the thin layer of tissue that separates the white outer layer of the eye (sclera) from the retina— can cause fluid or blood to leak into the macula, thereby interfering with the function of the retina.
-The term “wet” essentially refers to such mechanism.
+The term “wet” essentially refers to such a mechanism.

 - Fluid buildup in the back of the eye– Fluid leaking from the choroid can accumulate in between the retina and the monolayer of highly pigmented cells known as retinal pigment epithelium.
 The fluid accumulation causes a bump to form in the macula, leading to visual distortion or vision loss.

 There are a number of factors that can predispose you to develop wet macular degeneration.
 These include the following:

 - Advancing age- You are over the age of 50.

 - Certain medical conditions (e.g., obesity, high blood pressure, type 2 diabetes, etc.)

 - Dietary and lifestyle factors- Smoking and increased consumption of chocolates, baked goods, sausages, fatty cuts of meat, butter, and lard can put you at greater risk for wet macular degeneration.